ThriveCommunityChurch/ThriveChurchOfficialApp/README.md

 - UI Improvements
 - Supports iPhone X
 - Stability Improvements
+- Fixed a bug where the first note made following installation was not saved properly
+- Fixed application crash for some devices running iOS 9

 ### 1.5  —  August 27, 2017
 - Major UI Overhaul